73rd Academy Awards: Winners and nominees

 The nominees for the 73rd Academy Awards were announced on February 13, 2001, by Robert Rehme, president of the academy, and Academy Award-winning actress Kathy Bates.
 Gladiator received the most nominations with twelve.
 Crouching Tiger, Hidden Dragon came in second with ten.

 The winners were announced during the awards ceremony on March 25, 2001.
 Gladiator became the first film to win Best Picture without a directing or screenwriting win since 1949's All the King's Men.
-Best Director winner Steven Soderbergh, who received nominations for both Erin Brockovich and Traffic (for which he won the award), was the third person to receive double directing nominations in the same year.
+Best Director winner Steven Soderbergh, who received nominations for both Erin Brockovich and Traffic (for which he won the award), was the second person to receive double directing nominations in the same year.
+(Note: Previously Michael Curtiz received two nominations in 1939.
+Additionally, in 1930 Frank Lloyd received a single nomination for directing three separate films and won for one of them.)
 Crouching Tiger, Hidden Dragon became the third film nominated simultaneously for Best Picture and Best Foreign Language Film in the same year.
-With four wins, the film is tied with Fanny and Alexander, Parasite, and All Quiet on the Western Front as the most awarded foreign language films in Academy Awards history.
+(Note: Z and Life Is Beautiful were the two previous films to have accomplished this feat.)
+With four wins, the film tied with Fanny and Alexander as the most awarded foreign language film in Academy Awards history (Note: Subsequently, the record has been also tied by Parasite (2019) and All Quiet on the Western Front (2022).)
 By virtue of his brother's Best Supporting Actor nomination for 1988's Running on Empty, Best Supporting Actor nominee Joaquin Phoenix and River became the first pair of brothers to earn acting nominations.